odeum/odeum-code/docs/Guidelines.md

 which will become our global IAM on odeum.com.
 Today this solution takes "customerID", "userID", and "password" to resolve which server to communicate with.
 - In the finalized model all users will only have one account on odeum.com which will resolve to numerous apps and installations (sites).
-- Our own ODEUM CodeJS Apps (clients) will eventually resolve which server to communicate with from odeum.com. ((This is not an ODEUM CodeJS specific experiment)).
+- Our own ODEUM Code Apps (clients) will eventually resolve which server to communicate with from odeum.com. ((This is not an ODEUM Code specific experiment)).

 ### 5.3.22.
 App ID + Token Creator
 - Experiment with web service to create and obtain a unique App ID and TOKEN for an App that wants to be listed in the ODEUM AppMarket

 ### 5.3.23.
-ODEUM CodeJS website
+ODEUM Code website
-- Design and setup the ODEUM CodeJS website
+- Design and setup the ODEUM Code website
 - Experiment "framework" is currently running at www.odeum-codejs.com

 ### 5.3.24.
 Deployment
-- How to deploy ODEUM CodeJS client updates to different customer clients and locations.
+- How to deploy ODEUM Code client updates to different customer clients and locations.
 We PULL with mandatory pulls for critical errors and minor hotfixes.
 Large updates is initiated by the client (customer).

 ### 5.3.25.
 JavaScript Style Guide
 - We will create a JavaScript Style Guide and linter.